Loading Calculator

 Scuba Diving (up to 50 metres) Travel Insurance

-If you are planning a trip abroad and will be Scuba Diving (up to 50 metres), you must have a Travel Insurance policy before you leave your home.
-When getting Travel Insurance (Scuba Diving), you can also select the following: Scuba Diving to 50 metres (including Night Diving) if qualified and not alone To contact us by telephone or email, 0800 043 0020 /…
+If you are planning a trip abroad and are going scuba diving (up to 50 metres), you must have a travel insurance policy before you leave your home.
+To contact us by telephone or email, 0800 043 0020 / 01273 092 757 support@jsinsurance.co.uk Summary of Cover

-If you are planning a trip abroad and will be Scuba Diving (up to 50 metres), you must have a Travel Insurance policy before you leave your home.
+If you are planning a trip abroad and are going scuba diving (up to 50 metres), you must have a travel insurance policy before you leave your home.

 To contact us by telephone or email, 0800 043 0020 / 01273 092 757 support@jsinsurance.co.uk